Here is some information that might help:

 Domestic commercial vessel operations

-However there are federal and state government requirements that the maritime industry must comply with to slow the spread of COVID-19, including regular check-ins, social distancing and hygiene measures.
+There are federal and state government requirements that the maritime industry must comply with to prevent the spread of COVID-19, including regular check-ins, social distancing and hygiene measures.

 Operating charter businesses

 The rules around social distancing including which businesses may operate differ from place to place and we have no control over how these public health orders are made or when they are relaxed.

 These rules are subject to change, so we encourage you to keep in regular contact with your local maritime and health authorities.